NattheCh/Test_cases-examples/README.md

-# Test cases and reporting defects for the browser game under link http://www.polska2020.xyz/?from=@
+Test cases and defects reported by me which were prepared for practice.
+The browser game under link http://www.polska2020.xyz/?from=@